 However, a large majority of the people who suffer from gluten-intolerance report lack of sleep and poor sleep quality.

-Due to the digestive symptoms, neurological symptoms and generalized fatigue and tiredness, most people suffer from lack of sleep or related conditions.
+Due to digestive symptoms, neurological symptoms, and generalized fatigue and tiredness, most people suffer from a lack of sleep or related conditions.

 Can gluten cause UTI’s?

-There is a high incidence of UTIs reported in children with active untreated celiac disease.
+There is a high incidence of UTIs reported in children with active untreated celiac diseases.